Stamford Raffles: Administration of Bencoolen, 1820–1822

 Raffles returned to Bencoolen in ill-health, but as his health improved, he continued on his quest to learn about the island he now called home.
 He studied the Batak cannibals of Tapanuli, and their rituals and laws regarding the consumption of human flesh, writing in detail about the transgressions that warranted such an act, as well as their methods.
 He also noted the rise of the Sikh religion in certain parts of Sumatra.

 By early 1820, Tengku Long had firmly established himself as the Sultan of Johor to the British, but the political situation in the area remained a befuddled mess, with the old sultan dying, and many new ones attempting to gain either the crown or regency.
 As Farquhar was involving himself poorly in local politics, Raffles appointed Travers as the Resident of Singapore, replacing Farquhar.
 Upon his arrival, Travers found the colony a delightful smörgåsbord of different races and cultures, numbering over six thousand.
 He also found that Singapore's trade was slowly overtaking that of Java.

 As in Java, Raffles collected samples of local species of plant and animal, as well as describing them in his journals.
 He located other tribes, and recorded their customs, especially their religions and laws.
 Bringing the island of Nias under British rule, he noted its civilised state and high production yields of rice.

 Yet the production of food remained a problem.
 In Bencoolen, Raffles paid special attention to the agricultural methods of the Chinese, including an introduction to the only issue of Proceedings of the Agricultural Society.
-In order to remedy the shortages, his employer, the East India Company, concerned themselves only with profit-taking.
+To remedy the shortages, his employer, the East India Company, concerned themselves only with profit-taking.
 Even as Raffles lived like a country gentleman, and ran his colony like an estate, his expenditure on nature preservation was seriously frowned upon.
 In both Calcutta and London, they discussed his removal from office, while Castlereagh continued negotiations with the Dutch regarding the ongoing diplomatic conflicts.